 - ex-HM forces

 If you have been given temporary permission to remain in the UK as the partner of a British citizen or person settled here, and your partner has died, you can apply for settlement as a bereaved partner.
 You can make your application using form SET(O) immediately after your partner's death - you do not need to wait until you have been here for a certain length of time.

-If you are in the UK for other purposes or reasons not covered by other application forms (excluding asylum), you should use the Find the right form service.
+If you are in the UK for other purposes or reasons not covered by other application forms (excluding asylum), you should use the GOV.uk site to check what kind of application you should make.
 This includes applications for reasons of long residence in the UK, if you have been living continously in the UK for 10 years (or 14 years in some cases).

 The Home Office advises that you should not to make any non-urgent travel arrangements until your passport(s) or travel document(s) have been returned.

 Postal Applications: 95% of postal applications are decided within six months.